Jbleezy/BO1-Reimagined/README.md

 ### Ray Gun
 * Ammo now gets added to the clip at the same time that it does in the reload animation
+* Always makes crawlers on first damage on an enemy
+* Decreased first raise time from 2.4 seconds to 1.2 seconds
 * Unupgraded: impact damage - 2500
 * Unupgraded: maximum explosion damage - 2500
 * Unupgraded: minimum explosion damage - 1250
 * Upgraded: impact damage - 3000
 * Upgraded: maximum explosion damage - 3000
 * Upgraded: minimum explosion damage - 1250
-* Always makes crawlers on first damage on an enemy

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)